 For flintlock pistols without a removable vent hole, there are a few different methods to try (which also work on other single barrel muzzle loaders).
 Firstly, take a cleaning rod, and fit a ball pulling attachment of the right calibre (this will centralise the screw on the ball).
 Second, with the barrel secured strongly in a vice, insert rod and puller into the bore up to the ball, and give the end of the rod a couple of reasonable hits on the exposed end, then screw the rod into the ball, giving it some encouragement with a mallet if necessary.
 You will then (with some difficulty) be able to pull the ball from the barrel.

 The easiest method I find is to stick the exposed end of the rod into a drill chuck, and using short blasts of power, the ball will free itself, and you can then withdraw whilst turning the drill at a low rpm.
 This is a rather aggressive solution, as the torque from the drill essentially 'strips' the rifling from the ball, and the continued motion prevents it from binding again.
 The barrel should be cleaned and de leaded after this procedure, as traces of lead will remain in the grooves.

 Note that the C02 Bullet Puller mentioned previously should work if the projectile is lodged close to the breech, but may not work should the bullet be stuck closer towards the muzzle, so a belt and braces approach is best when trying to free long guns.

-Any of the products listed above can be ordered on our website with delivery at only £4, click the link here to view our range of muzzle loading accessories.
+Any of the products listed above can be ordered on our website and be delivered direct to your door, click the link here to view our range of muzzle loading accessories.